Current Opportunities

 The department is conducting a broad and inclusive search and is committed to identifying candidates who, through their research, teaching, and service, will contribute to the diversity and excellence of the academic community.
 We welcome candidates who are poised to address grand challenges in computer science, can work across disciplines to solve societal challenges, and support JHU’s leading role in increasing undergraduate diversity across elite universities.
 More information on diversity and inclusion in the department is available here.

-Applicants should submit a curriculum vitae, a research statement, a teaching statement and (optionally) three recent publications.
+Applicants should submit a curriculum vitae, a research statement, a teaching statement, and (optionally) three recent publications.
 Junior (assistant) candidates should submit three to five letters of reference.
 Senior (associate/full) candidates should submit a list of references.

 Applications must be made online here.
-While candidates who complete their applications by December 1, 2023 will receive full consideration, the department may consider applications submitted after that date.
+While candidates who complete their applications by December 1, 2024 will receive full consideration, the department may consider applications submitted after that date.
 Furthermore, the department may take early action on applications beginning October 1.

 Questions may be directed to fsearch2024@cs.jhu.edu.

 The Johns Hopkins University is committed to equal opportunity for its faculty, staff, and students.
-To that end, the university does not discriminate on the basis of sex, gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, gender identity or expression, veteran status, or other legally protected characteristics.
+To this end, the university does not discriminate on the basis of sex, gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, gender identity or expression, veteran status, or other legally protected characteristics.
 The university is committed to providing qualified individuals access to all academic and employment programs, benefits, and activities on the basis of demonstrated ability, performance, and merit without regard to personal factors that are irrelevant to the program involved.

 The Johns Hopkins Individualized Health Initiative (Hopkins inHealth) is a university-wide collaborative venture to bring advances in statistical science and machine learning to healthcare.
 Our mission is to: discover new ways to more precisely define, measure, and communicate each person’s unique health state and the trajectory along which it is changing; develop these discoveries into new methods that can be used to better inform patients and their clinicians, resulting in better medical care decisions and improved health outcomes; and apply new knowledge gained from the delivery of individualized care to produce better health outcomes at more affordable costs for whole populations.